 Causes of Depression After COVID–19

 Studies have shown that COVID-19 affects the central nervous system, which can serve as a catalyst for certain mental problems, in particular depression.
 The purely psychological aspect of the patient’s condition should not be ignored either.
+You can also check solutions behavioral health for that.

 “The peoples who have suffered severe coronavirus may experience a kind of post-traumatic stress disorder.
 In this case, this state is characterized by an increased fear for one’s life and health, an increased level of anxiety and depression, ”says Alexander Bugeda.
 How the person can get out of this dark period themselves, or how to support loved ones who are depressed after an illness?